Invest in a professional resume that will make it past any gatekeeper and outsmart applicant tracking software. Week 2 of New Year, New You.

 4. Control the communication

 Make it easy for recruiters to contact you by including only one phone number and email address.
 I recommend using your cell phone since you have control over the voicemail, who picks up the phone and when.
-Use a professional email address that isn’t considered outdated, like Gmail.
-Add the link to your LinkedIn profile (and personal website, if applicable).
+Use a professional email address such as Gmail, which won't be considered outdated.
+Add the in the URL to your LinkedIn profile (and personal website, if applicable).
 This will help control communication and steer the recruiter toward the right online profile.

 5. Consider a professional re-write